I remember just after high school when I first started talking about wanting to go live in another country, I got a

 This world is amazing

 I've walked on the Great Wall of China.
 I've toured the Auschwitz concentration camp and saw the rooms where so many souls lost their lives.
 I've sailed around a castle.
 I've sang and danced in front of hundreds of Chinese onlookers.
 I met an elderly Hungarian man who practiced his English with me on a rickety train one night.
 I've ridden my bike along the Baltic Sea.
 I've said goodnight to 50 students as I tucked them into their tiny beds side by side at the Chinese boarding school.

 Prague, Czech Republic

 I am so blessed

 I naturally speak the language that so many in the world are trying to learn as a means to get better jobs.
 I have hot water in my shower at all times of the day.
 I control when my heat comes on in my apartment.
 I have carpet.
 I have a car and I can pick up and go anywhere I want whenever I want.
-There is a drinking fountain with clean water in every building.
 Public bathrooms are free.
 I am free.
 Traveling has not only given me an incredible love and interest in other countries, but it has also completely left me in awe of how lucky I am to live in the United States.
 I love my country and it will always be home.

 I've gained more confidence